mikedep333/pulpcore/containers/README.md

 # Pulp 3 Containers

 This directory contains assets and tooling for building Pulp 3 container images.
-The current image is an all-in-one image with different runtime scripts to assume each of the roles: pulp-core, pulp-worker and pulp-resource-manager.
+The current image is an all-in-one image with different runtime scripts to assume each of the roles: pulp-api, pulp-content, pulp-worker and pulp-resource-manager.

 ## Build